 Tip!

-When using Outlook 2007 or Outlook 2010, additional font settings and other formatting changes can be made when you print your calendar via the Calendar Printing Assistant for Outlook 2007, which is a free tool from Microsoft.
+Additional font settings and other formatting changes can be made when you print your calendar via the Calendar Printing Assistant for Outlook 2007, which is a free tool from Microsoft.
+This tool only works with the 32-bit version of Office and requires an additional Registry fix to make it work with Outlook 2013, 2016, 2019 and Office 365.